Grooming with both hands

 The area you want to groom may not be easily accessible.

-Some body part may need to be raised, turned, held in place, ...
+Some parts of your body may need to be lifted, turned, held in place, ...

 Use your other hand to bring forward and hold the limb you're working on.

-For example, when grooming your foot; one hand should hold it up into position so that the other can operate freely.
+For example, to groom your foot, one hand should lift the foot and hold it in place so the other can work freely.

 You may have to raise the whole leg.